 Our aim was to identify technological advances, environmental changes, novel ecological interactions, and changes in society that could have substantial impacts on the conservation of biological diversity (henceforth biodiversity, defined here as the full range of life on Earth and the ecological and evolutionary processes that support it), whether beneficial or detrimental.
 In 2009, a group of professional horizon scanners and conservation scientists, including several authors of the present paper, developed a list of 15 issues that met these criteria [13].
 The exercise was repeated in 2010.
 In neither process did the group make predictions of the specific impacts of the issue on biodiversity.
 We believe that each issue is sufficiently important to warrant new research, policy consideration and sometimes pre-emptive, cost-effective action that might decrease the probability of undesirable consequences and increase the probability of desired outcomes.

 The list of issues developed in 2009 was well received.
 Of the issues identified in 2009, there have been further significant developments in at least three.
-The ability to synthesize artificial life has improved with the synthesis of a bacterial genome containing about 1.1 million base pairs [14]; the invasive lionfish (mainly Pterois volitans) reached the Lesser Antilles in July 2010 and so has now colonized all subregions of the Caribbean Sea; and high-latitude volcanism became global news with the eruption of Eyjafjallajökull in Iceland in March and April 2010.
-(The last, of course, is likely to be coincidental rather than an indication of remarkable prescience by the authors.)
+The ability to synthesize artificial life has improved with the synthesis of a bacterial genome containing about 1.1 million base pairs [14]; the invasive lionfish (mainly Pterois volitans) reached the Lesser Antilles in July 2010 and so has now colonized all subregions of the Caribbean Sea; and high-latitude volcanism became global news with the eruption of Eyjafjallajökull in Iceland in March and April 2010, although this was not severe or long lasting enough to have serious ecological impact (The last, of course, is likely to be coincidental rather than an indication of remarkable prescience by the authors.)

 Authors of the 2009 effort considered whether their horizon scan overlooked issues that in hindsight should have been included.
 For example, the list did not highlight oil spills in deep ocean waters as exemplified by the Deepwater Horizon oil-rig explosion in April 2010.
 However, oil spills, including those in occurring in ever deeper water, such as the lxtoc oil spill at 3,600m in 1979, have been occurring sporadically for several decades.
 Accordingly, oil spills would not have met the general criteria for horizon scanning issues.